toddledev/documentation/docs/05-the-editor/08-data-panel/index.md

 Enable components to communicate with parent elements through custom events that can be triggered by internal actions and pass data upward.

 ## Formulas
-Create reusable calculations and data transformations using toddle's formula syntax to access data from variables, formulas and API responses.
+Create reusable calculations and data transformations using toddle's formula syntax to access data from variables, formulas, other formulas, contexts and API responses.

 ## Workflows
 Build multi-step processes to handle complex interactions by combining workflows and actions in sequence with conditional logic.